mvdh7/PyESPER/README.md

 # PyESPER

 <ins>Note:</ins>
-This is a preliminary set of code, for which the accompanying manuscript is under review.
+This is a preliminary set of instructions for use of the PyESPER_Final.ipynb Jupyter notebook, for which the accompanying manuscript is under review.
 The accompanying Python package is being created and will be released soon.

 ## Introduction
 PyESPER is a Python implementation of MATLAB Empirical Seawater Property Estimation Routines ([ESPERs](https://github.com/BRCScienceProducts/ESPER), and the present version consists of a preliminary Jupyter Notebook which implements these routines.
 These routines provide estimates of seawater biogeochemical properties at user-provided sets of coordinates, depth, and available biogeochemical properties.
 Three algorithm options are available through these routines: